waylaidwanderer/node-chatgpt-api/README.md

    * [License](#license)

 ## Features
-- Experimental support for Bing's version of ChatGPT, powered by GPT-4.
-- Support for the official ChatGPT underlying model, `text-chat-davinci-002`, via OpenAI's API.
 - Includes an API server (with Docker support) you can run to use ChatGPT in non-Node.js applications.
-- Includes a `ChatGPTClient` and `BingAIClient` class that you can use in your own Node.js applications.
 - Includes a CLI interface where you can chat with ChatGPT.
+- Includes clients that you can use in your own Node.js applications.
+- `ChatGPTClient`: support for the official ChatGPT underlying model, `gpt-3.5-turbo`, via OpenAI's API.
-- (`ChatGPTClient`) Replicates chat threads from the official ChatGPT website (with conversation IDs and message IDs), with persistent conversations using [Keyv](https://www.npmjs.com/package/keyv).
+  - Replicates chat threads from the official ChatGPT website (with conversation IDs and message IDs), with persistent conversations using [Keyv](https://www.npmjs.com/package/keyv).
     - Conversations are stored in memory by default, but you can optionally [install a storage adapter](https://www.npmjs.com/package/keyv#usage) to persist conversations to a database.
     - The `keyv-file` adapter is also included in this package, and can be used to store conversations in a JSON file if you're using the API server or CLI (see `settings.example.js`).
-- (`ChatGPTClient`) Supports configurable prompt prefixes, and custom names for the user and ChatGPT.
+  - Supports configurable prompt prefixes, and custom names for the user and ChatGPT.
-  - In essence, this allows you to turn ChatGPT into a different character.
+    - In essence, this allows you to make a chatbot with any personality you want.
     - This is currently only configurable on a global level, but I plan to add support for per-conversation customization.
+  - Retains support for models like `text-davinci-003`
+- `BingAIClient`: support for Bing's version of ChatGPT, powered by GPT-4.
+- `ChatGPTBrowserClient`: support for the official ChatGPT website, using a reverse proxy server for a Cloudflare bypass.

 ## Getting Started